jr-k/JRKPaymentSipsBundle/README.md

 - score_threshold
 - score_profile

-Then with the "code" and the "response_code", you'll know the state of the payment.
+Attributes "code" and "response_code" will give you more informations about the state of the payment.
 You can now use the "sips_route_response" method in your controller